medmcqa/medmcqa/README.md

 ## Model Submission and Test Set Evaluation

 To preserve the integrity of test results, we do not release the test set's ground-truth to the public.
-Instead, we require you to use the test-set to evaluate the model and send the predictions along with unique question id in csv format
+Instead, we require you to use the test-set to evaluate the model and send the predictions along with unique question id `id` in csv format

+Example

 | id    | Prediction (correct option)  |
 | :-------------: |:-------------:|